 - Mailed and In-person requests - These orders take 2 - 3 weeks to process.

 Diplomas, and registration privileges, may be withheld from any student or former student who has failed to pay a proper financial obligation due to the District.
 Diplomas and registration privileges withheld are released when the student satisfactorily meets the financial obligation.

-The definition of proper financial obligation includes, but is not limited to: student fees; parking citations, obligations incurred through the use of facilities, equipment or materials; library fines; unreturned library books; materials remaining improperly in the possession of the student; and/or any other unpaid obligation a student or former student owes to the District.
+The definition of proper financial obligation includes, but is not limited to: student fees; parking citations, obligations incurred through the use of facilities, equipment, or materials; library fines; unreturned library books; materials remaining improperly in possession of the student; and/or any other unpaid obligation a student or former student owes to the District.

 A hold may be placed on a student’s academic record and subsequent term registration when the student has an outstanding obligation to the District.
 Once the student satisfies the obligation, the hold will be released.

 As a public community college under California law, Victor Valley College is bound by certain legal requirements pertaining to residence which must be observed.
 Residence is that location with which a person is considered to have the most settled and permanent connection.
 It is that place where one intends to remain and where one intends to return during absences.
 Legal residence results from the union of the act (physical presence) and intent, California Education Code, 68062.
 Residency determination date is the day before the first day of classes for each semester.
 Residence rules are as follows:

 - California residence: Proof of one continuous residence year in California prior to the residency determination date is required for purposes of being determined a California resident for tuition and enrollment fees.

 - Nonresidents and International students: International students may be admitted to VVC provided their International student application is approved by the Director of Admissions.
 A nonresident tuition fee will be charged to students who are classified as International students and those who do not meet the one-year California residence requirements.
 The fee is determined by the VVC Board of Trustees.